Ergodic theory on coded shift spaces: Introduction

-Next we consider the case $h_{\rm res}(X)=h_{\rm seq}(X)$.
+Next we consider the case $h_{\rm res}(X)=h_{\rm con}(X)$.
 In this case it is possible to produce examples of coded shifts $X$ with multiple measures of maximal entropy, see Examples \ref{ex:hseq=hres} and \ref{ex:Dyck}.

-Finally, we consider the case $h_{\rm seq}(X)>h_{\rm res}(X)$ and establish the uniqueness of the measure of maximal entropy.
-To characterize this measure we introduce and develop in Section \ref{sec:G-topology} the theory of the so-called $\cG$-Bernoulli measures for coded shifts $(X,\cG)$.
-These are probability measures which assign full measure to the sequential set and share some similarities with Bernoulli measures which contain the unique measures of maximal entropy of full shifts.
+Finally, we consider the case $h_{\rm con}(X)>h_{\rm res}(X)$ and establish the uniqueness of the measure of maximal entropy.
+To characterize this measure we introduce and develop in Section \ref{sec:G-topology} the theory of the so-called $\cG$-Bernoulli measures on a coded shifts $X$ with generating set $\cG$.
+These are probability measures which assign full measure to the concatenation set and share some similarities with Bernoulli measures which contain the unique measures of maximal entropy of full shifts.
 Precisely, we say that an invariant probability measure $\mu$ is $\cG$-Bernoulli if there exist positive real numbers $p_g, g\in \cG$ with $\sum_{g\in \cG} p_g=1$ and $c>0$ such that

 for all $g_{0},\dots, g_{k}\in \cG$.
-Here $\llb g_{0}\dots g_{k}\rrb$ denotes the $\cG$-cylinder consisting of all points $x=\cdots g'_{{-1}}.g'_{0}\cdots g'_{k}g'_{{k+1}}\cdots\in X_{\rm seq}$ such that $g'_{j}=g_{j}$ for $j=0,\dots,k$.
+Here $\llb g_{0}\dots g_{k}\rrb$ denotes the $\cG$-cylinder consisting of all points $x=\cdots g'_{{-1}}.g'_{0}\cdots g'_{k}g'_{{k+1}}\cdots\in X_{\rm con}$ such that $g'_{j}=g_{j}$ for $j=0,\dots,k$.
 We refer to Section \ref{sec:G-topology} for further details about $\cG$-cylinders and $\cG$-Bernoulli measures.
 With these definitions in mind we have the following result.